-0 Long Term - The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs.

-- Prevention How acting to prevent problems occurring or getting worse may help public bodies meet their objectives. - Collaboration - Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives. - Involvement The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area which the body serves.
+- Long Term The importance of balancing short-term needs with the need to safeguard the ability to also meet long-term needs. - Prevention How acting to prevent problems occurring or getting worse may help public bodies meet their objectives. - Collaboration Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives. - Involvement The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area which the body serves.

-Report History This is an update Report and previous Reports have been presented to this Committee and the Safeguarding Committee.
-This paper is also to be presented to the Workforce & OD Committee 20 th February 2020.
+Report History This is an update Report and previous Reports have been presented to the Safeguarding Committee and the MH & Legislative Committee.
 Appendices Appendix - 1 NHS Wales Safeguarding Training Framework, 2019